pantheon-systems/documentation/source/_docs/custom-certificates.md

 ### How do I renew or replace my custom certificate?

 45 days before your custom certificate expires, Pantheon will open a ticket with your team with a new CSR.
-You can send that CSR to the Certificate Authority to generate new certificates (as described above for <a href="#option-2-manually-managed-custom-certificates" data-proofer-ignore>bringing a custom certificate</a>).
+You can send that CSR to the Certificate Authority to generate new certificates (as described above for [bringing a custom certificate](#option-2-manually-managed-custom-certificates)).

 To update a certificate with additional domains, [contact support](/docs/support/) with the following details: